Submodules #

 Gotchas for Submodules#

-Submodules Do Not Update Automatically ⚠️: When you clone a repository that contains submodules, the latter are not automatically updated to the latest commit.
+Submodules Do Not Update Automatically ⚠️: When you clone a repository that contains Submodules, the latter are not automatically updated to the latest commit.
 You need to run

-option when cloning to ensure they are initialized and updated.Repository Resides in the
+git submodule updateor use the--recurse-submodulesoption when cloning to ensure they are initialized and updated.Repository Resides in the

-Folder of the Parent Repo 🔒: The metadata for submodules is stored in the parent repository’s.git
+.gitFolder of the Parent Repo 🔒: The metadata for Submodules is stored in the parent repository’s.gitfolder.

-folder, which can lead to confusion.
-Be cautious that providing access to the parent repository’s .git
+This means that the actual repository for the Submodule is not in its own separate .git folder, which can lead to confusion.
+Be cautious that providing access to the parent repository’s .git folder grants access to the history of all its Submodules!

-Submodule Commits Are Detached 🤔: submodules are designed to be pinned to a specific commit and do not track a branch.
+Submodule Commits Are Detached : Submodules are designed to be pinned to a specific commit and do not track a branch.

-When you check out a submodule, it is usually in a “detached HEAD” state, generally meaning it is not on a branch.
-This can be confusing if you try to make changes directly in the submodule without creating a new branch first.
+When you check out a Submodule, it is usually in a “detached HEAD” state, generally meaning it is not on a branch.
+This can be confusing if you try to make changes directly in the Submodule without creating a new branch first.

 Tip